 - Bluish white to grayish white, speckled and blotched with shades of brown, often more heavily on larger end.

 Open cup of grass stems and blades, lined with finer grass blades and sometimes built up on sides to form partial covering.

 Walks on ground and gleans prey from surrounding vegetation; probes with bill in mud.

 Common overall, but some populations vulnerable.
-"Cape Sable" Seaside Sparrow of southern Florida is severely endangered.
+"Cape Sable" Seaside Sparrow of southern Florida is severely endangered and is on the 2014 State of the Birds Watch List, which lists species most in danger of extinction without significant conservation action.
 "Dusky" Seaside Sparrow went extinct in the 1980s.

 - Post, W., and J. S. Greenlaw.
 1994.
 Seaside Sparrow (Ammodramus maritimus).
 In The Birds of North America, No. 127 (A. Poole and F. Gill, Eds.).
 Philadelphia: The Academy of Natural Sciences; Washington, D.C.: The American Ornithologistsâ€™ Union.